coldyam/BeaconKit/README.md

 BeaconKit
 =========
-An example to implement libBeaconKit.a for monitor Estimote beacons.
+An example to implement libBeaconKit.a to monitor Estimote beacons.
+(For Dev Kit with 3 Beacons package)

-PS.
-Only can build for devices with arch arm64, armv7 & armv7s
+<b>PS.
+Only can build for devices with arch arm64, armv7 & armv7s<br>